Skip to content

 CHILD 6.01: Process involved in assessing and providing individual support for children requiring educational psychology support

-Rationale: Common practice; Statutory basis (The Limitations Act 1980)
+Rationale: Common practice; statutory basis (The Limitation Act 1980)

 Disposition: D<1 (destroy 2 months from closure)

-• Video Interaction Guidance (VIG) recordings (See DCC Confidentiality Statement for VIG)
+Examples: Video Interaction Guidance (VIG) recordings (see Derbyshire County Council Confidentiality Statement for VIG)

 Primary storage location: Secure network folder